Lazaraaus/Sudoku-Solver/README.md

 Only works with Python2.7

-EECS 348: Introduction to AI
+EECS 348: Introduction to AI Spring '15